deekshithx/flutter_clean_and_bloc/README.md

 A Flutter Project as a preliminary screening task for Impacteers.club

-Time Taken : 1 Day
+- Time Taken : 3.5 Hours
+- Run "Flutter Run" in terminal to run the project.